Functionality of the Deploy Software

 - -Z - The NetarchiveSuite file, has to be '.zip'.

 - This is the NetarchiveSuite package file, which is unzipped on all the machines during installation.
-This contains the libraries which is used when applications are run.
+This contains the libraries which are used when applications are run.
 The NetarchiveSuite package file is copied to the output directory when deploy is run.

 - -L - The log property file, has to be '.prop'.